References:

 A1: assert never (ena && enb);

-use directives
+}use directives

-, which instructs the tool to only consider paths in which the given property occurs infinitely often, for example, only when the system does not wait indefinitely.Modeling layer (fourth layer): allows Verilog, SystemVerilog, VHDL, or other code to be included inline in a PSL specification.
+assert,assume, assume a given property;assume_guarantee, both assumes and tests a particular property;restrict, constraints the tool to only consider inputs that have a given property;cover, asks the tool to check whether a certain property was ever observed;fairness, which instructs the tool to only consider paths in which the given property occurs infinitely often, for example, only when the system does not wait indefinitely.Modeling layer (fourth layer): allows Verilog, SystemVerilog, VHDL, or other code to be included inline in a PSL specification.

 The intention here is to allow addition details about the system under test to be included in the PSL source file.

-indicate when a field is to be driven on the device under test; !
+<' and '> symbols; otherwise it will be comments;% and !. % indicate when a field is to be driven on the device under test; ! indicates when a field is not randomly computed.

 One of the SystemVerilog’s strengths remains its ability to represent test benches along with the model being tested;

-.
+The following example: a test bench for a simple multiplexier mux.
 It applies a sequence of inputs over time and prints a report of the observed behavior.

 module testbench;